ShiMeiWo/next/migration-guide.md

 </my-component>
 ```

-In this way your editor, and other compilers like `typescript` will not get confused bye your component javascript logic and can be used along the way without any special concerns.
+In this way your editor, and other compilers like `typescript` will not get confused by your components javascript logic and can be used along the way without any special concerns.

 It's worth to mention that this change was driven by the new [Riot.js philosophy]({{ '/'|prepend:site.baseurl }}#conclusion):